-We are pleased to welcome you to the November 2019 UWA Tiebacks Symposium.
-This event is designed to provide you with an opportunity to examine the ongoing gas hydrates and flow assurance research within the Centre for Long Subsea Tiebacks of the University of Western Australia.
-The feedback you provide on these presentations is critical to maintaining a vibrant research effort that advances both student knowledge and industrial capability.
-This meeting builds upon the research themes developed in our Flow Assurance Workshops over the past six years, and is organised around three themes that are integral to the success of long tiebacks:
+We are pleased to welcome you to the November 2022 UWA Flow Assurance Symposium.
+This event is designed to provide you with an opportunity to examine the ongoing flow assurance research within the Centre for Long Subsea Tiebacks at The University of Western Australia.
+The feedback you provide on these presentations is critical to focussing our research efforts to advance both student outcomes and industrial capability.
+This meeting builds upon the research themes developed in our various Symposia and Workshops over the past nine years, and is organised around two themes of key importance to current and future energy production: